 So are they worth it?
 The short answer almost always is “no.”

 There are several reasons why you should take a good look at any fee-for-publishing company before contracting its services.
 To begin, most offer their services at inflated fees.
-Many freelance editors and cover designers (not to mention CreateSpace itself) can deliver better services for far less money.
+Many freelance editors and cover designers (not to mention Kindle Direct Publishing itself) can deliver better services for far less money.
 These companies are relying upon your distaste for Amazon (which is free to use, by the way) or your fears of the self-publishing process to rationalize their excessive fees.

-In addition, you often can’t change your book unless you’ve used the company’s full suite of services –without paying additional money, that is.
+In addition, you often can’t change your book unless you’ve used the company’s full suite of services – without paying additional money, that is.
 So, if you notice a typo on page 23 but only went with the company’s formatting service and not its cover design service, you’re out of luck.
 Author-friendly print on demand services should allow you to correct such typos and reupload your book at no extra cost.